 How do you know when you're doing too much?
 How much is enough, and could you be making your skin worse?

-Kylie Jenner found herself at the epicentre of skincare-enthusiast backlash earlier this year when she released a Walnut Scrub in her inaugural collection, something that's long been dismissed as more harmful than helpful to the skin.
+Kylie Jenner found herself at the epicentre of skincare-enthusiast backlash late last year when she released a Walnut Scrub in her inaugural collection, something that's long been dismissed as more harmful than helpful to the skin.

-(Note to self: don't mess with skincare superfans)
+(Note to self: Don't mess with skincare fans.)

 Indeed, exfoliation presents something of a Goldilocks problem for many.
 The sweet spot between being kind to your delicate skin barrier and still managing to slough off debris eludes many, and alarming expressions such as "micro-tears" being thrown around certainly doesn't help.